Harte and Soul

 Book 3 of The Soul Series

 Peter Ranger has settled into a life that’s about half of what he once envisioned.
 He runs the business he’d always dreamed of having while raising his 3-year-old daughter, adjusted to doing it alone since Kiena’s mother died two years ago.
 Kiena’s ability to communicate with animals just makes her one more extraordinary person in his life.
 And if there’s a gaping hole left by the women he’s loved, well, he’s not eager to try filling it.
 He’s happy with what he has.

 And then someone comes along and threatens to take it all away.

-As complications mount and her investigation drags on, it doesn’t take long for both Peter and Kiena to burrow deep into her heart.
-When Kiena’s abilities turn out to be far more than anyone realized, she becomes an immediate target.
+As complications mount and her investigation drags on, it doesn’t take long for both Peter and Kiena to burrow deep into Brook’s heart.
+When Kiena’s abilities turn out to be far more than anyone knew, she becomes an immediate target.
 Peter has to trust Brook to save his daughter, but since she’s lied to him from the moment they met, can he trust her with his soul?